-Perhaps an alien will catch a ride on Uber or Lyft and the driver will turn around and share their secrets with the public?
-Perhaps they would try to monetize their knowledge?
+Perhaps an alien will catch a ride on Uber or Lyft, and the driver will turn around and share their secrets with the public?
+Maybe they would try to monetize their knowledge?

-As it turns out the U.S. Patent Office has been looking out for us Earthlings by flagging “interesting” (substitute “suspicious” if you prefer) patent applications for some time.
-These applications are flagged because they appear to be dubious but it is possible that some are beyond humankind’s scientific knowledge.
+As it turns out, the U.S. Patent Office has been looking out for us Earthlings by flagging “interesting” (substitute “suspicious” if you prefer) patent applications for some time.
+These applications are flagged because they appear dubious, but some may be beyond humankind’s scientific knowledge.

-Perpetual motion machines commonly fall in this category.
-Applications claim to obtain energy without a prime mover (such as from a combustion engine) and use magnets or gravity or other sources.
-On the other hand, disrupting our current methods for producing energy is not a new idea and it would be incredibly lucrative.
+Perpetual motion machines commonly fall into this category.
+Applications claim to obtain energy without a prime mover (such as from a combustion engine) and use magnets, gravity, or other sources.
+On the other hand, disrupting our current methods for producing energy is not a new idea, and it would be incredibly lucrative.

 In scientific terms, you can’t convert some form of energy to another without some losses (see the first and second laws of Thermodynamics if you care to read the scientific reasoning).
 So what ideas are achievable?

-Realizing that this may be a tough task for a really progressive technology, USPTO examiners are quite accommodating by stating that even “partial success [is] sufficient to demonstrate patentable utility.”
+Realizing that this may be a challenging task for a progressive technology, USPTO examiners are quite accommodating by stating that even “partial success [is] sufficient to demonstrate patentable utility.”

 What if one of these technologies was really earth-shattering?
 It is possible that the USPTO might try to avoid or delay publishing the information lest it fall into the hands of a foreign power.

 A well-written example of how controversial these applications can be is Newman v.
 Quigg (1989) in which the inventor claimed to increase “the availability of usable electrical energy.”
 And who said the government was evil?
 Please don’t answer that!